-- Supporting the UKRI Board, Executive Committee and council in operating effectively within the overall UKRI organisational framework; - Actively participating in council business, acting as a critical friend, providing scrutiny, advice, and challenge to the council Executive Chair; - Supporting the council Executive Chair, providing advice to ensure executive decisionmaking is robust and can stand up to external scrutiny; - Supporting the council Executive Chair in discharging their responsibilities for risk and assurance in relation to large investments (and where applicable institutes and catapults); - Encouraging and facilitating collaborative work across UKRI as appropriate; - Acting as an advocate supporting UKRI's vision and the importance of research and innovation to society and the economy; - Engaging with external stakeholders and thinking to develop ideas, raise awareness and disseminate latest thinking and ideas; - Taking on ad hoc assignments as requested by the council Executive Chair, such as membership or chairing of subgroups, including cross-UKRI activity; - Participating in the council's evaluation and planning activities; - Championing equality, diversity and inclusion; - Championing environmental sustainability; - If necessary, raising concerns about the operation of the council or, where policies and programmes do not appear to align with the Strategic Delivery Plan, with the Executive Chair and the Council Senior Independent Member.
+- Supporting the UKRI Board, Executive Committee and council in operating effectively within the overall UKRI organisational framework - Actively participating in Council business, acting as a critical friend and providing scrutiny, advice and challenge to the council Executive Chair - Supporting the council Executive Chair, providing advice to ensure executive decision-making is robust and can stand up to external scrutiny - Supporting the council Executive Chair in discharging responsibilities for risk and assurance in relation to large investments, and where applicable institutes and catapults - Encouraging and facilitating collaborative work across UKRI as required Acting as an advocate supporting UKRI's vision and the importance of research and innovation to society and the economy. - Taking on ad hoc assignments as requested by the council Executive Chair, such as membership or chairing of subgroups, including cross-UKRI activity - Participating in the council's evaluation and planning activities - · Championing equality, diversity and inclusion - Championing environmental sustainability - If necessary, raising concerns about the operation of the council or, where policies and programmes do not appear to align with the Strategic Delivery Plan, with the Executive Chair and the Council Senior Independent Member.